wp-plugins/gravity-forms-salesforce/readme.txt

 This plugin is released under a GPL license.

 == Changelog ==

+= 2.0.1 =
+* Renamed the plugin files so that you wouldn't need to re-activate.

 = 2.0 =
 * Added API plugin.
 A complete rewrite; switched to SOAP API.
 Will require re-configuring the plugin.